Nicole Erwin – Executive Director

 Julie Vaquera – President

 Jules hails originally from Chelsea, OK, and joined the Overtime family sometime around 2007.
-Her day job finds her at Olmos Pharmacy and this is actually her second stint as a Board member.
+Her day job finds her as a teaching artist at Say Si.
+Sis a second term Board member.
 She is well-known as the Director and Producer of The Overtime Cabaret, a job she finds to be a true joy.
-While she writes music, and was the co-author of this past year’s musical How to Play the Game, she also really digs tech, particularly lights, painting, and being a stage-hand.
+While she writes music, and was the co-author of the musical How to Play the Game, she also really digs tech, particularly lights, painting, and being a stage-hand.
 She has a three-way tie in favorite OT shows: Dr S Battles the Sex Crazed Reefer Zombies: The Movie: The Musical; Hard Bargain; and Buddah Swings.
-She is also the proud parent of one tabby cat and one miniature schnauzer dog.

 Scott McDowell – Vice-President and Board Chairman